Architecture in Product-Led Organizations: Learning From Customer-Centric Fields

 - “Product Operations” by Melissa Perri and Denise Tilles.

-- Provide them with tools to support or challenge product decisions, and
+- Better support or challenge product decisions

 Product Development